giantswarm/coredns-warnlist-plugin/README.md

 ## Metrics

 If monitoring is enabled (via the *prometheus* plugin) the following metrics are exported.
 All names carry the CoreDNS namespace and this plugin's subsystem, `coredns_warnlist_`, followed by the metric name; the full series names are:

 * `coredns_warnlist_warnlist_hits_total{server, requestor, domain}` - counts requests for warnlisted domains
 * `coredns_warnlist_warnlist_failed_reloads_count{server}` - counts failed warnlist reloads (a counter despite the `_count` suffix, kept for compatibility)
 * `coredns_warnlist_warnlist_cache_check_duration_seconds{server}` - summary of the time taken to check the warnlist
 * `coredns_warnlist_warnlist_warnlisted_items_count{server}` - current number of domains in the warnlist

-The `server` label indicates which server handled the request, `requestor` the client IP, and `domain` the requested name.
+The `server` label indicates which server handled the request, `requestor` contains client IP, and `domain` the requested name.
 Both `requestor` and `domain` are unbounded label sets; on a busy resolver facing many distinct malicious names, expect the hits series to grow accordingly.

 See the *metrics* plugin for more details.